flipperdevices/flipperzero-firmware/documentation/file_formats/NfcFileFormats.md

 This file format is used to store the UID, SAK and ATQA of a Mifare Ultralight/NTAG device.
 It also stores the internal data of the card, the signature, the version, and the counters.
 The data is stored in pages, just like on the card itself.

-The "Mifare Ultralight type" field contains the device's subtype.
+The "NTAG/Ultralight type" field contains the concrete device type.
 It must be one of: Mifare Ultralight, Mifare Ultralight 11, Mifare Ultralight 21, NTAG203, NTAG213, NTAG215, NTAG216, NTAG I2C 1K, NTAG I2C 2K, NTAG I2C Plus 1K, NTAG I2C Plus 2K.

 The "Signature" field contains the reply of the tag to the READ_SIG command.
 More on that can be found here: <https://www.nxp.com/docs/en/data-sheet/MF0ULX1.pdf> (page 31)